boh/terraform-phishing/README.md

 # Change the hostname and domain for phishing-server and redir-server (DNS records).
 # Change the Slack webhook URL.
 # Change email@example.com in data/scripts/run_certbot.sh
+# search for example.com and change if needed

 module "phishing_server" {
   source = "../modules/digitalocean/phishing-server"